MbBrainz/irregular-object-packing/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
 3. The pull request should work for Python 3.9, 3.10 and for PyPy.
-Check [https://travis-ci.org/MbBrainz/irregular-object-packing/pull_requests](https://travis-ci.org/MbBrainz/irregular-object-packing/p